mantidproject/mantid/docs/source/release/v3.14.0/error_reporter.rst

 Bugfixes
 ========

-* An issue causing the window to fail to display on python 3 was fixed
+* An issue causing the window to fail to display with python3 version of mantid was fixed